-If you've ever been unsatisfied with accepting someone's opinion on a topic and were inclined to ask, "Why should I believe that?" then you have begun to philosophize.
+If you've ever heard someone's opinion on a topic and were inclined to ask, "Why should I believe that?" then you have begun to philosophize.
 Some common philosophical questions are: Is there a God?
 What is right?
 What is the meaning of life?
 Is there a soul?
 What is justice?

-The Associate in Arts degree prepares you to transfer to a four-year college or university to complete a bachelor's degree in philosophy.
+The Associate in Arts (AA) degree prepares you to transfer to a four-year college or university to complete a bachelor's degree in philosophy.
 Speak with your advisor about the best courses to take to meet your academic goals.